Pitt VPN (Pulse Secure): Connect with the Pulse Secure Client

 Install the Pulse Secure Client and Set Up a Profile

-The instructions below explain how to install Pulse Secure on a laptop or desktop computer running Windows or Mac OS X. For instructions on using Pulse with your mobile device, please refer to our mobile instructions.
+The instructions below explain how to install Pulse Secure on a laptop or desktop computer running Windows or macOS.
+For instructions on using Pulse with your mobile device, please refer to our mobile instructions.

 - Open Pulse Secure.
 For Windows systems, the application should be listed in the Start menu under Pulse Secure.